ChemistMikeLam/JMJP_Standard/readme.md

 ## License

 All programs in this repository are released as free software.
-They are licensed under the GNU GPL v3.0.
-A [verbatim copy of the license](./LICENSE) is available in this repository.
+They are licensed under the GNU GPL v3.0 or later.
+A [verbatim copy of the license](./license/GPLv3.0.txt) is available in this repository.

+The standard specification, along with other documentations, are released under the GNU FDL v1.3 or later.
+A [verbatim copy of the license](./license/FDLv1.3.txt) is available in thisrepositry.